New Orleans braces for Tropical Storm Lee

 Low-lying refineries in Louisiana that collectively account for 12 percent of U.S. refining capacity were watching the storm closely, but reported no disruptions.

-ConocoPhillips' 247,000 barrel-per-day refinery in Alliance, Louisiana, 25 miles (40 km) south of New Orleans, was operating normally as Lee moved overhead, the company said.
+ConocoPhillips' 247,000 barrel-per-day refinery in Alliance, Louisiana, 25 miles south of New Orleans, was operating normally as Lee moved overhead, the company said.

 (Additional reporting by Erwin Seba and Deborah Quinn Henselin Houston and Jane Sutton in Miami;Writing by Chris Baltimore; Editing by Peter Cooney)